This article is part of The Ascender, the Highrise platform for articles and resources.

 Drawbacks of Group Coaching

 Group coaching, like everything in life, can have some drawbacks.
-Most of these drawbacks are inherent to working with large groups and sharing your experiences publicly.
+Most of these drawbacks are inherent in working with large groups and sharing your experiences publicly.

 Understanding these disadvantages can help you make better decisions about choosing the right coaching path or setting up your own group coaching program.